dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 along to cover them up.
 When enough people become complicit in these crimes, the whole thing drives itself along.
-This is one of the most critical reasonings by making the penalties and prosecutions for warcrimes are so secretive and severe!
+This is one of the most critical reasonings by making the penalties and prosecutions for warcrimes so secretive and severe!

 In America, what I suspect is that many of these crimes have no record.
 Proving your actions may involve darkweb transactions.
 It